 Anyone who has ever taken a family trip has likely ended the journey with someone saying, “back at home, safe and sound.”
 Simply put, this expression refers to returning home in good condition, free of injury, damage, and accidents.

 Having employees able to return home “safe and sound” after the workday is certainly one of your goals.
 It is also a goal of the Occupational Safety and Health Administration (OSHA), which celebrates Safe + Sound Week each year.
-This year’s event — which kicks off the year-round campaign to encourage every workplace to have a safety and health program — takes place August 9-15, 2021.
+The event — which kicks off the year-round campaign to encourage every workplace to have a safety and health program — takes place every August.

 Successful safety and health programs proactively identify and control risks in the workplace before they turn into workplace accidents or illnesses.
 Businesses implementing successful programs see benefits beyond increases in employee safety, such as improved productivity, quality, engagement, and more.
 Whether your business is new to developing a program or you’re looking to re-energize an existing program, keep these three key components in mind:

 Management leadership When senior managers demonstrate care about safety and health, that attitude flows all the way down to the workers on the front lines.
 Management can show commitment to the safety and health program by creating and following policy statements, participating in safety meetings and other employee engagement events, and financially supporting safety and health activities.
 Like everything else in business, success starts at the top.

 Worker participation Nobody knows more about the potential hazards in a job than the workers who perform it every day.
 Workers involved in finding solutions to hazards are more likely to support those solutions when they are implemented.
 When their ideas are implemented, they continue to bring even more ideas that can benefit the business.